What is an Enduring Power of Attorney (EPA)?

 There is a three-stage process for registering an EPA, which is:

-- Send the application, EPA document and fee to the Office of public guardian to be registered.
+- Send the application, original EPA document and fee to the Office of Public Guardian to be registered.

 Does an EPA cover decisions about my health and care?

-No, EPAs only cover property and financial decisions.
+No, EPAs only cover property and financial affairs decisions.

-No, EPAs cannot be amended/updated.
-If you have an unregistered EPA and you would like it to be changed then you will need to consider setting up an LPA.
+No, EPAs cannot be amended or updated.
+If you have an unregistered EPA and you would like it to be changed, then you will need to consider doing a Lasting Power of Attorney (LPA) instead.